Summary

-Why WSL2 + Claude Code?
+Why WSL2 with Claude Code?

 Claude Code is available in several forms: